pavankalisetti009/gitlab/doc/administration/raketasks/tokens/index.md

 ### Extend expiration dates

-To extend expirations dates on all tokens matching a given expiration date:
+To extend expiration dates on all tokens matching a given expiration date:

 1. Select option 1, `Extend expiration date`: